mccraigmccraig/parenjin/README.md

 The application specification is a clojure datastructure which defines how the Application is to construct and connect it's Enjins, and which webservices from which Enjin's are to be exposed

-* `:connectors` is a map of connector objects, which may be referenced by Enjins
 * `:enjins` is a map of Enjin specifications

 For each Enjin specification